Osteoarthritis (OA)

 Symptoms:

-• Grating Sensation: A feeling of roughness or grating within the joint
+- Grating sensation - a feeling of roughness within the joint

 Causes and Risk Factors:

-• Genetics: A family history of OA may make you more likely to develop it.
+- Genetics - a family history of OA may make you more susceptible

-• Joint Injury: Previous injuries or surgeries to a joint can raise the risk of OA in that joint.
+- Joint injury - previous injuries or surgeries to a joint can increase the risk of OA to that joint

-• Repetitive Stress: Jobs, sports, or activities that place significant stress on specific joints can contribute to OA later in life.
+- Repetitive stress - jobs, sports or activities that place significant stress on specific joints can contribute to the onset of OA later in life.

 1. Pain Relief Strategies

-Applying hot or cold packs to the affected joints or using over-the-counter pain relievers can help manage pain, enhance daily function, and improve your quality of life.
+Applying hot or cold packs to the affected joint(s) or using over the counter pain relievers can help manage pain and improve your quality of life.

 2. Use of Assistive Devices